What does your stress look like?

 Mindful parenting means that you bring your conscious attention to what’s happening, instead of getting hijacked by your emotions.
 Mindfulness is about letting go of guilt and shame about the past and focusing on right now.
 It’s about accepting whatever is going on, rather than trying to change it or ignore it.

 Being a mindful parent means that you pay attention to what you’re feeling.
 It does not mean that you will not get angry or upset.
-Of course you will feel negative emotions, but acting on them mindlessly is what compromises our parenting.
+Of course you will feel difficult emotions, but acting on them mindlessly is what compromises our parenting.

 Benefits of mindful parenting